SymX: Energy-based Simulation from Symbolic Expressions: Applications

 \subsection{Contact and Friction}

-Contact handling with friction is an important part in the simulation of deformable solids and rigid bodies and often increases the complexity of the simulation model and the simulation software.
+Contact handling with friction is an important part in the simulation of deformable solids and rigid bodies and it is often a great source of complexity of the simulation model and the simulation software.
 Recently, Li et al.~\shortcite{IPC} introduced the Incremental Potential Contact (IPC) method which is a robust approach to handle contact with friction.
-In this section we show how some components of this approach can be implemented in our framework.
+In this section we show how the contact barrier and the friction potentials can be implemented in our framework.

 First, we define a contact potential energy as